-- When operational, these satellites were not stationkept to minimum inclination management-or to inner, Type I motion-for mission-related reasons, or (for launch debris) were not initially inserted onto Type I cycles. - 2.
-End-of-life disposal was attempted, and the maneuver sequence, whether purposefully or inadvertently, altered the inclination/RAAN while raising the semimajor axis. - 3.
-Since Gauss's variational equations show that any out-of-plane acceleration will simultaneously change both inclination and RAAN, an out-of-plane collision with either environmental or artificial debris occurred, or the object has vented (or is currently venting) propellant with an out-of-plane component.
+- 1. When operational, these satellites were not station-kept to minimum inclination management-or to inner, Type I motion-for mission-related reasons, or (for launch debris) were not initially inserted onto Type I cycles. - 2.
+End-of-life disposal was attempted, and the maneuver sequence, whether purposefully or inadvertently, altered the inclination/RAAN while raising the semi-major axis. - 3.
+Since Gauss's variational equations show that any outof-plane acceleration will simultaneously change both inclination and RAAN (Schaub et al., 2009), an outof-plane collision with either environmental or artificial debris occurred, or the object has vented (or is currently venting) propellant with an out-of-plane component.

 Although these possibilities are not exhaustive in scope, they enforce the fact that initial conditions in inclination and RAAN phase space dictate whether a Type I or II cycle will result.
-Under the doubly-averaged Equations (1)-(2), the Type I and II progressions are mutually exclusive.
+Under the doubly-averaged equations (1) and (2), the Type I and II progressions are mutually exclusive.

-To illustrate how age on-orbit can be approximated by the phase portrait of Figure 2, Figure 4(b) illustrates the uncontrolled object distribution colored by estimated year abandoned.
-For upper stages and other launch or missionrelated debris (e.g., apogee kick motors), the year of abandonment is the launch year; for derelict payloads in the population, the year of abandonment is approximated using a linear lifespan model derived from historical lifespan data, which reflects a linear increase from six years on average in 1977 to 13 years on average in 2010.
-Similar to Figure 3(b), Figure 4(b) demonstrates that derelicts further along the triangular-shaped progression are older than those near the "beginning" of the progression (i.e., near $i \approx 0^{\circ}$ and $\Omega \approx 90^{\circ}$ ).
-GEO debris abandoned in the late 1980s have achieved the maximum inclination of the cycle at the apex of the progression, while derelicts abandoned in the 1960s (or, approximately 26-27 years earlier)
+To illustrate how age on-orbit can be approximated by the phase portrait of Fig. 2, Fig. 4(b) illustrates the uncontrolled object distribution colored by estimated year abandoned.
+For upper stages and other launch or missionrelated debris (e.g., apogee kick motors), the year of abandonment is the launch year; for derelict payloads in the population, the year of abandonment is approximated using a linear lifespan model derived from historical lifespan data, which reflects a linear increase from six years on average in 1977 to 13 years on average in 2010 (McKnight and Di Pentino, 2013).
+Similar to Fig. 3(b), Fig. 4(b) demonstrates that derelicts further along the triangular-shaped progression are older than those near the "beginning" of the progression (i.e., near $i \approx 0^{\circ}$ and $\Omega \approx 90^{\circ}$ ).
+GEO debris abandoned in the late 1980s have achieved the maximum inclination of the cycle at the apex of the progression, while derelicts abandoned in the 1960s (or, approximately 26-27 years earlier) are now moving through the minimum inclination of the cycle towards one full revolution in the phase space.
+Assuming that a particular payload of interest-operational or defunct-was station-kept, the age distribution of Fig. 4(b) can be leveraged with the angular rate information of Fig. 2(b) to estimate either when this object was abandoned, or when it lost its north-south station-keeping capability (if currently operational).